0

 Format

-1. The program begins with an introduction to the National Park Service and its emblem.
+1. The program begins with an introduction to Rocky Mountain National Park.

 2. Students learn the four parts of a habitat.

-3. The ranger introduces the mission to explore three very special habitats in RMNP.
+3. The ranger introduces the mission to explore three special habitats in Rocky.

-4. The ranger shares how to create their own habitat log with paper and pen.
+4. The ranger shares how to fill out their investigator log.

 Objectives